CBS-Innovation-Lab/police-guns-data/README.md

-# data-project-template
+# police guns data mining

-This is my template repo for data journalism projects.
-It contains a devcontainer designed to be used with GitHub Codespaces, and a number of setup files that makes setting up and managing projects easier.
+This repo contains the data and code used to search various sources of firearm recovery data against serial numbers of firearms known to have been sold by police departments back to the public.